 MANAGEMENT HISTORY (MH)

-The Management History (MH) Division invites symposium and paper submissions for the 80th Annual Meeting of the Academy of Management to be held in Vancouver, British Columbia, Canada from 7 – 11 August 2020.
-You may send us your submissions through the AOM Submission Center until it closes on Tuesday, 14 January 2020 at 5:00 PM ET (NY Time).
-The Submission Center opens in early December 2019.
+The Management History (MH) Division invites symposium and paper submissions for the 81st Annual Meeting of the Academy of Management to be held virtually from 30 July to 3 August 2021.
+You may send us your submissions through the AOM Submission System until Tuesday, 12 January 2021 at 5:00 p.m.
+ET.
+Submissions will open in early December.

 Our Domain: The Management History (MH) Division is a wide-ranging network of scholars interested in the antecedents of modern business practice and thought.
 We invite submissions of empirical and conceptual papers, as well as proposals for symposia (including panel discussions, debates, and roundtables), for consideration for inclusion in the division's scholarly program.
 We encourage submissions from all members of the academy interested in devoting or sharing their work in management history broadly defined.